 Recommended Reading: Proven Benefits of Hiring a Virtual Assistant

-No solution fits every business.
-Managed VA services are ideal for executives overwhelmed by repetitive tasks who lack time to concentrate on their company.
-The tasks that VAs can handle for you include:
+No single solution suits all businesses.
+Managed VA services are perfect for executives who are overwhelmed by repetitive tasks and don't have enough time to focus on their company.

 If you're considering hiring a virtual assistant, here are some questions to ask a service provider.